WITHIN THE CITY WALLS

 The Square of the Lions

-The well-known Square of the Lions or the Pópulo is one of the most import squares in Baeza.
+Our audioguide starts at the well-known Square of the Lions or the Pópulo is one of the most import squares in Baeza.
 Reorganization was finished in the 70’s, when some of the urban elements were relocated.
 Before this new distribution, the notorious lower-square was an extension of the Square of the Market or Stroll.
 Close to this area, the Square of the Fish was located, with the city inns, where wine, fish and meat were sold.

 The Gate of the Azacaya and the Villalar arch